 The HypercadeAnalytics plugin adds Hypercade analytics to your Unreal game.
-It’s a simple C++ plugin with optional Blueprint support.
+It’s a C++ plugin with full Blueprint exposure.
+Tested against Unreal Engine 5.7; older 5.x versions are likely fine but unverified, and 4.27 / earlier is not supported.

 Installation

-- In your game project, create the directory
+- Inside your game project, create the directory

 The plugin is now ready to use in C++ and Blueprint.